Purim: In modern history

 Adolf Hitler banned and forbade the observance of Purim.
 In a speech made on 10 November 1938 (the day after Kristallnacht), the Nazi politician and prominent anti-Semite Julius Streicher surmised that just as "the Jew butchered 75,000 Persians" in one night, the same fate would have befallen the German people had the Jews succeeded in inciting a war against Germany; the "Jews would have instituted a new Purim festival in Germany".

 Nazi attacks against Jews were often coordinated with Jewish festivals.
 On Purim 1942, ten Jews were hanged in Zduńska Wola to "avenge" the hanging of Haman's ten sons.
 In a similar incident in 1943, the Nazis shot ten Jews from the Piotrków ghetto.
 On Purim eve that same year, over 100 Jewish doctors and their families were shot by the Nazis in Częstochowa.
 The following day, Jewish doctors were taken from Radom and shot nearby in Szydłowiec.
 In 1942, on Purim, the Nazis murdered over 5000 Jews, mostly children, in the Minsk Ghetto.
 All of the victims were shot and buried alive by the Nazis.

 Still, the Nazi regime was defied and Purim was celebrated in Nazi ghettos and elsewhere.

-In an apparent connection made by Hitler between his Nazi regime and the role of Haman, Hitler stated in a speech made on 30 January 1944, that if the Nazis were defeated, the Jews could celebrate "a second Purim".
-Indeed, Julius Streicher was heard to sarcastically remark "Purimfest 1946" as he ascended the scaffold after Nuremberg.
+In an apparent connection made by Hitler between his Nazi regime and the role of Haman, Hitler stated in a speech made on 30 January 1944, that if the Nazis were defeated, the Jews would celebrate "a second Purim".
+Indeed, Julius Streicher was reported to remark ironically "Purimfest 1946" as he ascended the scaffold to the gallows after Nuremberg.
 According to Rabbi Mordechai Neugroschel, there is a code in the Book of Esther which lies in the names of Haman's 10 sons.
 Three of the Hebrew letters—a tav, a shin and a zayin—are written smaller than the rest, while a vav is written larger.
 The outsized vav—which represents the number six—corresponds to the sixth millennium of the world since creation, which, according to Jewish tradition, is the period between 1240 and 2240 CE.
 As for the tav, shin and zayin, their numerical values add up to 707.
 Put together, these letters refer to the Jewish year 5707, which corresponds to the secular 1946–1947.
 In his research, Neugroschel noticed that ten Nazi defendants in the Nuremberg Trials were executed by hanging on 16 October 1946, which was the date of the final judgement day of Judaism, Hoshana Rabbah.
 Additionally, Hermann Göring, an eleventh Nazi official sentenced to death, committed suicide, parallel to Haman's daughter in Tractate Megillah.